ckeditor/ckeditor5/packages/ckeditor5-show-blocks/docs/features/show-blocks.md

 ## Related features

-Other CKEditor 5 features related to HTML editing that you may want to check:
+Other CKEditor&nbsp;5 features related to HTML editing that you may want to check:

-* {@link features/general-html-support General HTML Support} &ndash; Allows you to enable HTML features (elements, attributes, classes, styles) that are not supported by other dedicated CKEditor 5 plugins.
+* {@link features/general-html-support General HTML Support} &ndash; Allows you to enable HTML features (elements, attributes, classes, styles) that are not supported by other dedicated CKEditor&nbsp;5 plugins.
 * {@link features/source-editing Source editing} &ndash; Provides the ability for viewing and editing the source of the document.
-* {@link features/full-page-html Full page HTML} &ndash; Allows using CKEditor 5 to edit entire HTML pages, from `<html>` to `</html>`, including the page metadata.
+* {@link features/full-page-html Full page HTML} &ndash; Allows using CKEditor&nbsp;5 to edit entire HTML pages, from `<html>` to `</html>`, including the page metadata.

 ## Common API